>

 Visit in Person

 Pictures can sometimes be deceiving, and 3D tours only go so far.
 Always visit an apartment in person before signing a lease if possible.
-Take your time to:

 If you are moving from out of the city or state, or don’t have time to visit the apartment in person, your broker can help you out.
 Many brokers will walk you through virtual tours via video call to give you as accurate of an impression as possible.
 This is why it is so important to work with a broker you trust – if they’re your feet on the ground, you want them to tell the honest truth about what they’re seeing.